-Having said that, I don’t think his speed is top-tier.
-He looks like a mid-to-late 4.4 guy to me.
+Having said that, his speed is not top-tier.
+He ran a mere 4.61 at his pro day.
 That’s not a bad thing, but it does emphasize that he won’t always win on speed alone.
 Luckily, he brings much more than speed to the table.
 He logged an excellent 38.5-inch vertical and a 127-inch broad jump at that same pro day, so he has the explosiveness to compensate.

 Additionally, St. Brown’s size is notable.
 Although his height/weight parameters are solid, his length is just average, and his frame is somewhat lean.
 He has the toughness and contortion ability at the catch point to compensate, but his length may naturally limit him in battles against larger, more physical defensive backs.

 Among other things, St. Brown can also be a bit more consistent with his timing as a route runner.
 But overall, he’s a complete wide receiver with a tenacious attitude that also shows up on run blocking reps.